The Complexity of Color-constrained Paths in Semicomplete Multipartite Digraphs: Color Constrained Paths

 \Cref{fig:variable-reduction-2} gives a list of reduction rules that are the first phase of the algorithm.
 The notation is as in the proof of \cref{lem:variable-reduction1}.
-After the formula has been exhaustively reduced, if it has not already been found that~$\varphi$ is not~$(2,3)$-satisfiable, replace every occurrence of the constant 1 with a new variable~$Z$. \end{proof}
+If the resulting formula is empty, the algorithm outputs satisfiable.
+Otherwise, if it has not already been found that~$\varphi$ is not~$(2,3)$-satisfiable, the resulting formula contains the constant~1 at most once in every clause.
+The algorithm then replaces every occurrence of the constant~1 with a new variable~$Z$ to obtain \(\psi\). \end{proof}

 We are now ready to prove hardness of the cases where~$\alpha=3$.
-We will then lift this to the general case of~$\alpha\geq3$ by induction over~$\alpha$.

 \begin{theorem} Let \((a,b)\in\{0,1,2,3\}^2\setminus\{(0,0),(0,3),(3,3)\}\).
-Then \((a,b,3)\text{-}\RCP\) is \NP-complete. \end{theorem} \begin{proof} Membership of the problem~$(a,b,\alpha)\text{-}\RCP$ in~$\NP$ can easily be verified by using the witness-characterization of \NP.\ The reductions presented here are modified versions of the constructions from~\cite{DBLP:journals/dam/Bang-JensenMS13,bangjensen2024generalized}.
-The primary difference is that the instances constructed here satisfy~$|C|=3$ for all~$C\in\C(D)$ whereas the instances of~\cite{DBLP:journals/dam/Bang-JensenMS13,bangjensen2024generalized} have color classes of arbitrary size.
-Actually, our constructed graphs will only satisfy~$\alpha(D)\leq3$, so there may be color classes which are not of size exactly 3.
-However, this is not a problem: by iteratively adding vertices which are not reachable from~$s$, i.e.\ vertices with no negative neighbors, all color classes can be padded to size 3.
+Then \((a,b,3)\text{-}\RCP\) is \NP-complete. \end{theorem} \begin{proof} The witness-characterization of~\(\NP\) implies membership of~$(a,b,\alpha)\text{-}\RCP$ in~$\NP$.
+The reductions presented here are based on the constructions from~\cite{DBLP:journals/dam/Bang-JensenMS13,DBLP:journals/dam/Bang-JensenWY25}.
+A notable difference is that the instances constructed here satisfy~$|C|=3$ for all~$C\in\C(D)$ whereas the instances of~\cite{DBLP:journals/dam/Bang-JensenMS13,DBLP:journals/dam/Bang-JensenWY25} have color classes of arbitrary size.
+Our constructed graphs will only satisfy~$\alpha(D)\leq3$ at first, so there may initially be smaller color classes.
+However, this is not a problem: by iteratively adding vertices which are not reachable from~$s$, i.e.~vertices with no incoming arcs, all color classes can be padded to size~3.
 Denote the result of padding the digraph~$D$ by~$D^+$.

-The key elements of the reductions are the B-gadget~\cite{bangjensen2024generalized} and the W-gadget~\cite{DBLP:journals/dam/Bang-JensenMS13}, which correspond to the cases~$b\leq 2$ and~$b=3$, respectively.
+The key elements of the reductions are the B-gadget~\cite{DBLP:journals/dam/Bang-JensenWY25} and the W-gadget~\cite{DBLP:journals/dam/Bang-JensenMS13}, which correspond to the cases~$b\leq 2$ and~$b=3$, respectively.
 These gadgets have the property that any~$(s,t)$-path can contain at most one of two subpaths of a certain kind while satisfying the size constraints of~$(a,b,3)\text{-}\RCP$.
 This allows the modeling of truth assignments by identifying one path with 0 and the other with 1 while introducing one gadget for each variable.
-We will begin with the case~$b\leq 2$.
+First, fix~\((a,b)\) with \(0\leq a\leq b\leq2\) and \(b\geq1\).